Homeless Services Utilization (HSU) Dashboards

 Table 2: Demographic Characteristics of Persons and Households Served

-Figure 9: Length of Homelessness for Emergency Shelter Users
+Figure 9: Length of Stay for Emergency Shelter Users

-This figure presents mean (average) and median length of homelessness in days for clients served in emergency shelters each year.
-The figure’s default state is to display data for all clients served in the period, however, the figure can be filtered to display information for stayers or leavers individually if needed.
-Stayers remain actively enrolled at the end of each year, while leavers exit during the year.
-For clients classified as stayers, the enrollment entry date and end of the fiscal year is used to calculate length of stay, whereas for leavers, the enrollment entry date and corresponding exit date are used to calculate length of stay.
-Length of stay data is then compiled for all clients served in the year to produce the mean and median statistics presented in the figure.
-This data can be filtered by county, organization, project, family or individual, stayer or leaver, or funding source.
+Presents mean and median length of stay (LOS) in days for people served in emergency shelters.
+The chart defaults to display data for all served in the period, however, data can be filtered for stayers or leavers.
+Stayers remain actively enrolled at the end of each year, while leavers exit at some point during the year.
+For stayers, the entry date and fiscal year end are used to calculate LOS, while for leavers the entry and exit dates are used.
+LOS data is then compiled for all clients served in the year to generate the statistics.

-Figure 10: Length of Homelessness for Emergency Shelter & Transitional Housing Users
+Figure 10: Length of Stay for Emergency Shelter & Transitional Housing Users

-This figure presents mean (average) and median length of homelessness in days for clients served in emergency shelters and transitional housing each year.
-The figure’s default state is to display data for all clients served in the period, however, the figure can be filtered to display information for stayers or leavers individually if needed.
-Stayers remain actively enrolled at the end of each year, while leavers exit during the year.
-For clients classified as stayers, the enrollment entry date and end of the fiscal year is used to calculate length of stay, whereas for leavers, the enrollment entry date and corresponding exit date are used to calculate length of stay.
-Length of stay data is then compiled for all clients served in the year to produce the mean and median statistics presented in the figure.
-This data can be filtered by county, organization, project, family or individual, stayer or leaver, or funding source.
+Presents mean and median length of stay (LOS) in days for people served in emergency shelters and transitional housing.
+The chart defaults to display data for all served in the period, however, data can be filtered for stayers or leavers.
+Stayers remain actively enrolled at the end of each year, while leavers exit at some point during the year.
+For stayers, the entry date and fiscal year end are used to calculate LOS, while for leavers the entry and exit dates are used.
+LOS data is then compiled for all clients served in the year to generate the statistics.

 Table 5: Total Exited and Served